purluno/http2-sse-example/README.md

 There's [a server certificate chain](src/main/resources/app-combined.p12) generated using [Minica](https://github.com/jsha/minica) at `PROJECT_ROOT/src/main/resources/app-combined.p12`.
-It's for `app` and `localhost` domain. you may register it to your system or browser as trusted CA or certificate, or you can replace it with your own certificate chain.
+It's for `app` and `localhost` domain. you may register it to your system or browser as trusted CA or certificate (password = `secret`), or you can replace it with your own certificate chain.

 ## Docker